robertmartin8/ReasonableDeviations/_posts/2022-06-12-molecular-notes-part-2.md

 My main criticisms:

 - It is not as flexible as Obsidian and feels a bit more prescriptive.
-For example, in Roam every note consists of bullet points.
+For example, in Roam, every note consists of bullet points.
 - It is primarily web-based.
 I think this makes it harder to have a clean and focused note-taking experience.
 (EDIT: there is now a desktop app, which possibly nullifies this point).
 - All the notes are files on Roam’s servers.
 - There is no free plan.
 I have no qualms with paying for something as valuable as a Second Brain, but there are many excellent free options out there.